shikhar1008/andersonenergylab-cornell.github.io/_posts/2022-08-24-NYSgridpaper.md

 ---
-title: "New paper on NYS grid"
+title: "Vivienne's paper on the NYS synthetic grid published!"
 subtitle: "An open source representation for the nys electric grid to support power grid and market transition studies"
 author: Vivienne Liu
 tags: news